Pro Team Sponsors

 Ineos Grenadiers

 Ineos is petrochemicals company for the plastics that surround us.
 It’s grown so big that it now drills for oil and gas in order to get both its raw materials and the energy to power its chemical plants.
 Owned by James “Jim” Ratcliffe, Britain’s third richest person he doesn’t just play sport, he funds it.
 He has a sailing team, owns French football club OGC Nice, is a sponsor and part owner of the Mercedes Formula 1 team and is now the new minority owner of Manchester United.
 Why?
 Because he can, but being a sugar daddy sponsor brings VIP opportunities galore.
 The Grenadiers name is a side project to produce a luxury 4×4 utility vehicle.
-Despite the team name the squad uses Mercedes team cars.
+Despite the team name the squad uses BMW team cars.

 Toms Skujiņš and Julien Bernard